-Before we begin to understand who is responsible for paying your medical bills that resulted from a car accident, we have to consider the No-Fault auto law in Michigan.
-Michigan is a “No-Fault” state, which means the state allows any party involved in an auto accident to gain benefits from their insurance companies.
-No matter whose fault it was.
+Before we begin to understand who is responsible for paying your medical bills that resulted from a car accident, we have to consider the nuances of Michigan auto law.
+Michigan is a “No-Fault” state, which means the state allows any party involved in an auto accident cases to gain benefits from their insurance companies, no matter whose fault it was.

-If the accident involved negligent driving from the opposing end, please contact contact an auto accident attorney at Cochran, Kroll & Associates, P.C. who can support your claim and offer professional legal advice.
+If the accident involved negligent driving from the opposing end, please contact contact a Michigan auto accident attorney at Cochran, Kroll & Associates, P.C. who can support your claim and offer professional legal advice.

 So, Who Pays for Your Medical Bills?

-If someone gets injured, the victim’s health insurance company should pay first, then the auto insurance company follows afterwards by paying the remaining balance.
+If someone gets injured in a motor vehicle accident, the victim’s health insurance company should pay first, then the auto insurance company follows afterwards by paying the remaining balance.
 This happens when citizens have excess medical benefits on their auto insurance policies in Michigan.

-Another option is to have primary medical PIP (personal injury benefits) on your auto insurance policy to protect victims by providing medical benefits from their car insurance company—benefits that typically aren’t covered by auto insurance companies.
+Another option is to have primary medical PIP (personal injury benefits) on your auto insurance policy to protect victims injured in a car crash by providing medical benefits from their car insurance company—benefits that typically aren’t covered by auto insurance companies.